TrebledJ/trebledj.github.io/content/tags/music/genre/worship.md

 ---
 ---

-Hallelujah!
-Worship music!
-Music to glorify God!
-Woot woot!
+Music to praise and honour the one true God.

+See also: {% tag "faith" %}.